Next Spread Betting

 Profit / loss = £145.20 profit

-If the Next shares had fallen then you could close your position to limit your losses.
+If the Next share price weakened, against your expectations, then you could close your position to limit your losses.

-Should the spread fall back to 3548.6p - 3554.4p then this means you would settle your position by selling at 3548.6p.
-Accordingly, your loss would be:
+Should the market drop to 3548.6p - 3554.4p then this means you would settle your position by selling at 3548.6p.
+Therefore, you would make a loss of:

 Profit / loss = (Settlement Price - Initial Price) x stake